AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/overview_and_supported_features.md

 keywords: [DataPress Event Ticketing Overview and Supported Features]
 ---

-Event Ticketing is a comprehensive, ready-made integration that connects your Event Ticketing WordPress site with Dynamics 365 Customer Insights – Journeys, powered by DataPress.
+DataPress Event Ticketing is a comprehensive, ready-made integration that connects your Event Ticketing WordPress site with Dynamics 365 Customer Insights – Journeys, powered by DataPress.

 This solution provides a structured and user-friendly way to explore upcoming and past events and ensures a seamless registration experience for your customers while giving you enhanced control over managing event registration journeys efficiently.